lest/centos-rpm-builder-docker/README.md

 # Contributing

 Please feel free to open a PR against the staging branch and open issues for any problems.
+There is an issue where you have to re-chown files after running `make test`.
+This is something to do with user IDs when Docker is using a mounted volume.
+This has been partially resolved and now they are re-chowned after the build process.

 # Docker CentOS 7 RPM Builder